1239 (18th June)

 Backed by the Pope, Henry repudiated the Provisions of Oxford.
 This led to another war between the barons and King.

-Edward and Eleanor returned to England to help deal with a worsening situation with the barons.
+Edward and Eleanor returned to England to help deal with a worsening situation between the barons and the Crown.

 1264 (14th May)